cassidyjames/cassidyjames.github.io/_posts/2022-11-22-ubuntu-summit.md

 The presentation covered the latest in foundational technologies like GTK4 (the app toolkit), GLib, Pango, and Muter as well as more user-visible improvements in Settings and the desktop Shell including the new quick settings, dark style toggle, and more.

+Georges tells me,

+>All in all I think it went well.
+I was not expecting much attendance, but surprisingly the room was full, and we had some good questions and interactions by the end of it.
+>
+>The format of the talk was pretty much the same as of our traditional "State of the Shell" talks on GUADEC, and it seems to be pretty popular, also to my surprise.
+It's generally highly technical - even though we tried to tone it down a bit for this conference - but still seem to attract engagement from the audience.

 It was great to see contributors to GNOME representing various organizations including the Endless OS Foundation, Red Hat, Canonical, and the GNOME Foundation itself in one place presenting the latest developments in GNOME as a team.

-## Talks
+## Talks, Panels, & Workshops

 The summit was designed around talks, panels, and workshops as the primary scheduled material with various social events in the evenings.
-Between the two of us, Georges and I attended the following talks:
+Some highlights from the talks we attended:

 ### [Non-code contributions welcome!
 How non-coders can contribute to open source projects _Michelangelo Guarise_](https://events.canonical.com/event/2/contributions/13/)